Most Famous Badminton Logos

 Logo Canada Open

 The Canada Open logo is executed in a vivid color palette typical of Canadian symbolism.
 The main background is a rich black rectangle surrounded by a thin red frame.
 At the top of the rectangle is the white Yonex logo, the tournament’s title sponsor.
-The central part features the image of a badminton player rendered in white.
-The player’s figure stands against the background of a large red maple leaf, the primary symbol of Canada, reflecting national pride and the character of the competition.
-The tournament’s name is below the player’s image, written in a white italic sans-serif font, emphasizing the sporting style.
+The central part features a white image of a badminton player.
+The player’s figure stands against a large red maple leaf, Canada’s national symbol, reflecting national pride and the character of the competition.
+The tournament’s name is displayed below the player’s image in a white, italic, sans-serif font, emphasizing the sporting style.
 The composition looks energetic due to contrasting shades and clear symbols.
-The color scheme of red, white, and black supports national identity and makes the visual identity stand out among many other badminton tournaments.
+The red, white, and black color scheme supports national identity and makes the visual identity stand out from other badminton tournaments.

 Singapore Badminton Association (SBA)